Haiseiko

-Haiseiko (ハイセイコー, Haiseikō) (March 6, 1970 – May 4, 2000) was a Japanese Thoroughbred racehorse and sire.
+Haiseiko (Japanese: ハイセイコー, Hepburn: Haiseikō; March 6, 1970 – May 4, 2000) was a Japanese Thoroughbred racehorse and sire.
 He rose to national fame during the 1970s, becoming a beloved idol horse whose popularity was described as a social phenomenon.
 After his rise to popularity, he was famously nicknamed "The Monster of Local Racing."
-He played a leading role in sparking Japan’s first major horse racing boom.
-In 1984, he was honored with induction into the Racing Hall of Fame.
+He played a leading role in sparking Japan's first major horse racing boom.
+In 1984, he was honored with induction into the Japan Racing Association Hall of Fame.